codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

         - pattern: included-source
           include: true
           source: true
+      cancel_pending_builds: false  # Set to `true` to automatically cancel outdated webhook builds

 ### Scripts

 Scripts specify what kind of application is built.
 This is where you can specify the commands to test, build and code sign your project.
 There are example scripts available for building a [Flutter application](./building-a-flutter-app/), [React Native application](./building-a-react-native-app/), [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).

 ### Testing